Committed a Felony? – Learn How To Request a Waiver

 The letter must contain the following information:

-• Date and type of felony.
+• Date and nature of felony.
 Did the crime involved physical injury or moral turpitude?

 • Copies of any court documents, probation release (if prison)